Chevrolet Cobalt: Pontiac G5

 The Pontiac G5 was a rebadged version of the Chevrolet Cobalt.

-The Pontiac Pursuit was originally introduced in Canada as a sedan in 2005.
-The Pontiac Pursuit was only available as a sedan and was only sold in Canada from 2005 to 2006.
-In 2006, another version of the vehicle was released called the Pontiac G5 Pursuit in Canada, but it was now available as both a sedan and a coupe.
-This vehicle was available as both a sedan and coupe also in Mexico as the Pontiac G4 from 2005 to 2006.
+In Canada, a rebadged variant of the Cobalt called the Pontiac Pursuit was sold from 2005 to 2006 as a sedan only.
+In 2006, another version of the vehicle was released in Canada, now called the Pontiac G5 Pursuit, and it was now available as both a sedan and a coupe.
+In Mexico, the vehicle was called the Pontiac G4 and was sold as both a sedan and a coupe from 2005 to 2006.

-In the United States, the Pontiac G5 went on sale in 2006 as a 2007 model, serving as the replacement for the Pontiac Sunfire.
-The Pontiac G5 in the United States was only available as a coupe.
-However, in Canada, and in Mexico, the Pontiac G5 went on sale in early 2007 as a 2007 model, available as both a sedan and coupe.
+In the United States, the Pontiac G5 went on sale in 2006 as a 2007 model, serving as the replacement for the Pontiac Sunfire, and was only available as a coupe.
+In Canada and Mexico, the Pontiac G5 went on sale in early 2007 as a 2007 model, available as both a sedan and coupe.

-General Motors discontinued the Pontiac G5 in the United States in 2009.
-One year later in 2010, General Motors discontinued the Pontiac G5 in both Canada and Mexico.
-The G5 was discontinued as a direct result of General Motors phasing out the Pontiac brand in 2010.
-In the United States and in Mexico, the Chevrolet Cruze had replaced both Chevrolet Cobalt and the Pontiac G5.
-The Buick Verano had replaced the Pontiac G5 in Canada.
+General Motors discontinued the Pontiac G5 in the United States in 2009, and it was discontinued in Canada and Mexico in 2010.
+The Chevrolet Cruze served as a replacement for both the Chevrolet Cobalt and Pontiac G5.